jnjnliwenjie0022/obs/homepage.md

 ```
 Add file property
 ```
-in obsidian, create checkbox dg-publish in obsidian, create checkbox dg-home
+in obsidian, create checkbox dg-publish, and tick checkbox in obsidian, create checkbox dg-home, and tick checkbox
 ```
 publish
 ```